COLLEGE'S UNIVERSITY AWARD RECIPIENTS SELECTED

 AG BUSINESS CLUB HELPS STUDENTS GET THROUGH FINALS

 ISU's Agricultural Business Club has been busy preparing and delivering “Study Buddy” packages ordered by parents to sustain their sons and daughters through Dead Week.
-The “care packages” consist of snack items and, perhaps more importantly, include messages of encouragement from parents, said Ron Deiter, club adviser and economics professor.
+The “care packages” consist of snack items and, perhaps more importantly, include messages of encouragement from parents, said Ron Deiter, club advisor and economics professor.
 The club delivers as many as 900 packages each Dead Week, and has been doing so for about 25 years.
 Proceeds from the on-campus deliveries go to the club and payments for off-campus deliveries go to those making deliveries to compensate them for their time and gas.

 AG AND LIFE SCIENCES ONLINE